 Research and development ("R&D") efforts have been focused both on updating our flagship ICS e-commerce platform as well as developing new products and on updating our current products with new features.
-In the planning phase of our development efforts, we look to direct client feedback and feature requests; we study the e-commerce landscape to determine features that will provide our clients with a competitive advantage in producing greater and more effective selling; and we also examine features that will create a competitive advantage during our sales process to clients.
+In the planning phase of our development efforts, we look to direct client feedback and feature requests.
+We study the e-commerce landscape to determine features that will provide our clients with a competitive advantage in producing greater and more effective selling.
+We also examine features that will create a competitive advantage during our sales process to clients.
 Emerging and declining trends also play a role in how clients perceive what features should be provided by which vendors.
 We are sometimes able to capitalize on these opportunities by bundling features for greater value and/or increased fees and revenue.
-Management believes that in order to compete successfully, it must dedicate a greater allocation of resources to research and development.
-Updating our platform, creating new products and revamping the current products must be part of the ongoing operational practice in order to compete successfully.
+Management believes that in order to compete successfully, it must dedicate a greater allocation of resources to compete successfully.
 There can be no assurance that management will be able to successfully devote the resources needed for this research and development and that it will be able to compete successfully.